 Yes.
-A safety assessment is not only an important step in ensuring a safe and healthy work environment, but it is often a legal requirement.
+A hazard assessment is not only an important step in ensuring a safe and healthy work environment, but it is often a legal requirement.
 And just because no one has been injured yet, doesn’t mean there aren’t hidden hazards within your machinery and processes.
 The goal is to avoid a life-changing or fatal injury before it happens – not after.

 Will my operations be disrupted during my safety assessment or remediation services?

 This depends on the level of flexibility, organization and project management provided by the safety provider.

 MPSA performs hazard assessments and upgrades with little to no disruption to your operations.
 Each job has a project manager who finalizes the schedule of the safety assessments, installation, integration, and validation plan well in advance of the start of activities.
 These assessments and upgrades are scheduled around your production schedule and can be performed during scheduled shutdowns, off-hours, weekends, or any other time that best suits your schedule.

 Glossary of Safety Terms

 A noticeable (distinctive by sound or intensity) audible or visual signal to warn of an approaching or present hazard.

 Devices or methods used to ensure or augment the proper operation of safeguarding.
 Examples are safety blocks, chain locks, locking pins, work holding equipment, stopping performance monitors.

 The practice of adhering strictly to published safety standards.

 Devices that remove all power the to entire machine and sustain it until a full reset.